fattmerchantorg/Fattmerchant-iOS-SDK/README.md

 ## Mobile Reader Payments

-Supercharge your mobile app by quickly adding mobile reader payments using the Omni Mobile SDK.
+Supercharge your mobile app by quickly adding mobile reader payments using the Stax iOS SDK.
 These payments will create invoices, customers, and transaction objects in the Stax platform.
 You can also choose to have the payment method stored within Stax so you can use it from the Stax API.

 ### How it works